gugujilulu/project-step-1-chongwensun1992-beep/README.md

 # 📦 SmartBudget — Python Household Budgeting Package

-SmartBudget is a modular Python package designed to record incomes and expenses, perform budget analysis, and save/load financial records from JSON files.
+SmartBudget is a modular Python package for recording incomes and expenses, performing financial analysis, generating visual insights, and saving/loading data using JSON.
-It demonstrates clean software architecture using **functional modules**, **class inheritance**, and **package organization** suitable for course projects or real-world use.
+It demonstrates clean software architecture, object-oriented programming, testing with unittest, and collaborative Git workflows.

 ---

-# 📁 Submission Instruction
+# 📁 Submission Notes (DATA 533 – Step 1 & Step 2)

-All project deliverables — including the project description file, the pre-presentation slides, the final presentation slides, and the demo video — are stored inside the docs/ directory.
+All deliverables such as project description, pre-presentation slides, final presentation slides, and demo video are stored in:

 ```
-project/docs
+docs/
 ```

 ---